rileymullins/TFlex/README.md

   Temporary files for bedtools operations (auto-cleaned at completion).

 ---
-## Interpretation of sequencing data in the input file
+## Key fine details of data processing

 ### 'strand', 'start', 'end', and read orientation in relation to the tranpsoson
 - The R2 read end is reported in the input file.